Two days to raise the wooden-framed outside walls of a building

 |

-Home structures and tools to
+Home structures and tools to facilitate everyday

-facilitate everyday routines are now available for trial
+routines are now available for trial

-Pirkanmaa Polytechnic - University of Applied
+Pirkanmaa Polytechnic -

-presenting solutions intended to promote people’s independent
+practice space presenting solutions intended to promote people’s

-structures and tools that make everyday coping easier can be seen
+home structures and tools that make everyday coping easier can be seen

 and tried out.
-Interest in services supporting independent coping
+Interest in services supporting independent coping has

-has also been expressed by PIRAMK’s international co-operation
+also been expressed by PIRAMK’s international co-operation

 partners.(12.02.2007)